TMLP-Team/Bypasser/README.md

 ## Acknowledgement

-Here, we express our sincere gratitude to [@pumPCin](https://github.com/pumPCin) for providing old HMAL/HMA configuration folders in [https://github.com/pumPCin/HMAL/issues/50](https://github.com/pumPCin/HMAL/issues/50).
+Here, we express our sincere gratitude to [@pumPCin](https://github.com/pumPCin) for providing old HMA(L) configuration folders in [https://github.com/pumPCin/HMAL/issues/50](https://github.com/pumPCin/HMAL/issues/50).

 ## Licensing

 This project is under the ``GPL-3.0`` license.
 You can also regard this project as a Magisk module template or a template GitHub repository for Magisk module development.
+The A/B architecture is implemented for the dynamic updating of ``action``.

 ## Warning